This post may contain affiliate links. Please see our disclosure here.

 I love a ranch house with a front porch!
 Big or small, it doesn’t matter – it gives the house architectural style!

 The front entrance has nice a stone walkway and porch area which we will be keeping.
-We are planning to add recessed lights, a new wider front door (see how to increase width at your entrance here) and a few other surprises to modernize the front porch area.
+We are planning to add recessed lights, a new wider front door and a few other surprises to modernize the front porch area.

 Ranch House Remodel Interior